mauricio4337/Election-Analysis/README.md

   - Candidate Diana DeGette, who received 73.8% of the vote and 272,892 total votes

 ## Challenge Overview
+After completed the election audit was completed, an additional task of calculating voter totals and percentages by county.
+The largest county by vote count was also to be included.
+The same resources were to be used and the results were to be added to the election_analysis.txt file.

 ## Challenge Summary
+- The county results were:
+  - Jefferson County turned out 10.5% of the vote with 38,855 voters
+  - Denver County turned out 82.8% of the vote with 306,055 voters
+  - Arapahoe County turned out 6.7% of the with 24,801 voters
+  - The county with the largest turn out was Denver